-Production of an 2D, and stereoscopic 3D Short-Films
+Production of an 2D, and stereoscopic 3D immersive installations

 BEFORE US LIES ETERNERDY

-Director and Sci-Art Producer of the short film "Digital Medicine, Arts, and STEAM: BEFORE US LIES ETERNERDY," jointly with Alexander Köhn and Mathias Neugebauer
+Director and Science & Art Producer of the installation “Digital Medicine, Arts, and STEAM: BEFORE US LIES ETERNERDY,” jointly with Alexander Köhn and Mathias Neugebauer

 Recognized the second year in a row by the scientific documentary industry: winning the “Industry Award for Best Infographic” at the Raw Science Film Festival 2019 in Los Angeles.